Syllabus

 Then watch the movie Les Miserables.
 There are several "concert versions" of Les Miserables available on youtube, or you can rent the 2012 movie version on iTunes.

 After you've watched the movie and read the links, write a 2-3 page (double spaced) paper comparing the law (represented by Javert) to ethics (Jean Valjean).
-The paper is due by midnight on Thursday, January 19, 2023.
-If you need additional time, students have a grace period, which expires at11:59PM, Sunday, January 22, 2023.
+The paper is due by midnight on Thursday, February 1, 2024.
+If you need additional time, students have a grace period, which expires at 11:59PM, Sunday, February 4, 2024.
 Any paper submitted after the grace period expires will lose ten (10) points per day from the final grade of the paper.
 There will be no exceptions due to business or family crises.

 Review the following web links: